JBoggsy/Quotes/README.md

 One must learn by doing the thing; for though you think you know it, you have no certainty, until you try.

     Sophocles

+---

+Friendship is unnecessary, like philosophy, like art...
+It has no survival value; rather it is one of those things that give value to survival.

+    C. S. Lewis